bparth24/megaverse/README.md

 ### Thunder Client API Collection

-To simplify testing the API, we have included a Thunder Client collection with pre-configured requests.
+To simplify testing the API, I have included a Thunder Client collection with pre-configured requests.

 #### Importing the Collection